Neurogenic bladder is lack of bladder control because of a nerve problem such as a stroke, spinal cord injury, or tumor.

 Mixed: Some people have elements of both flaccid and spastic bladder.

-Any condition that damages or interferes with nerves that control the bladder or the badder outlet can cause neurogenic bladder.
+Any condition that damages or interferes with nerves that control the bladder or the bladder outlet can cause neurogenic bladder.
 Causes include stroke, spinal cord damage or injury, amyotrophic lateral sclerosis (ALS), Parkinson disease, multiple sclerosis, diabetic neuropathy, and nerve damage caused by pelvic surgery.

 The primary symptom is urinary incontinence.
 People continually release small amounts of urine.
 Men tend to have erectile dysfunction.
 Some people with spastic neurogenic bladder also need to urinate frequently, often with an urgent need, and need to get up during the night to urinate.
 People with spastic neurogenic bladder may have damage to other nerves that causes weakness, muscle spasms, and/or loss of sensation in the legs.

 People with neurogenic bladder are at risk for urinary tract infections and stones in the urinary tract.
-People are also at risk of hydronephrosis (see Hydronephrosis: A Distended Kidney) when urine retained in the bladder causes urine to back up in the kidneys.
+People are also at risk of hydronephrosis (see Figure: Hydronephrosis: A Distended Kidney) when urine retained in the bladder causes urine to back up in the kidneys.

 Further tests may be needed depending on the person's condition.
 More detailed studies of the urinary tract (for example, cystography, cystoscopy, and cystometrography) may be done to check bladder function or to help determine the duration and cause of neurogenic bladder.